 Infantry officers were not highly regarded by other nations' officer corps, being ill-educated and prone to gambling and excessive drinking.
 But, without doubt, these factors were overlooked on the field of battle where courage and devotion could not be considered lacking.

-The figure will be a mixutre of Front Rank, Perry's and Foundry, the figure will be based on 50mm x 50mm x 2mm bases with GMB Desgin flags.
+The figures are Perry Miniatures and are based on 50mm x 50mm x 2mm bases with GMB Design flags.

 Smolensk Dragoon Regiment